 It looks like you are using an older version of Internet Explorer which is not supported.
 We advise that you update your browser to the latest version of Microsoft Edge, or consider using other browsers such as Chrome, Firefox or Safari.

-Learn about Ziextenzo (pegfilgrastim-bmez), the long-acting G-CSF treatment option from Sandoz4
+Learn about ZIEXTENZO (pegfilgrastim-bmez), the long-acting G-CSF treatment option from Sandoz4

 CAGR=compound annual growth rate; G-CSF=granulocyte colony-stimulating factor.